sal55/langs/README.md

                      .m        -mheaders Translate headers to M syntax in .m file
 ```

 N indicates the number of input files accepted.
-Only `mcc.exe`, and `aa.exe` because it was used to combine .asm outputs of BCC/MCC, accept multiple source files.
+Only `mcc.exe`, and `aa.exe` because it was used to combine .asm outputs of MCC, accept multiple source files.
 All my own languages generally work from a single submitted module.

 ### Notes